 - Climate change adaptation

-Professor Henstra’s research centres on the multilevel governance of complex policy areas such as climate change adaptation and flood risk management, with a focus on the networked relationships among elected officials, public servants, stakeholders and the public.
+Professor Henstra’s research centres on the multilevel governance of complex policy areas such as climate change adaptation and emergency management.
+Its focus is the networked relationships among politicians, public servants, stakeholders and the public.

 Current research projects